TheOdinProject/curriculum/jobs_jobs_jobs/index.md

-# Jobs!
-Jobs!
-Jobs!
-Resources
+# Getting Hired Resources

 You've been figuring out this web development stuff and building apps for a long time now and it's finally time to get paid to keep learning by working for someone else.

 You're absolutely capable of getting a job but it's certainly not easy to find one.
 You'll have to be honest with your self about what you want and what you can offer and tackle the challenge with the same rigor and structure that has gotten you this far.

-It's not a given -- this is as much an odds game as anything is, especially for first-time employees who haven't been "proven" by past experience.
+Though you're capable of getting a job, it's not a given -- this is as much an odds game as anything is, especially for first-time employees who haven't been "proven" by past experience.

 ## Strategy

 The first step is to have a strategy.
 You've come this far with a deliberate and strategic approach to learning, why abandon it at the most important phase?
 Getting a job can itself be a full-time job so use your time wisely and plan ahead.
 There are some things you can and should do ahead of time, which we talked about a bit in the [lesson on Getting Hired in the Introduction to Web Development course](/courses/introduction-to-web-development/lessons/getting-hired-as-a-web-developer) but will cover in greater depth below.

-The path to working takes the following form, which we'll cover in the sections below:
+The path to working takes the following form:

 1. Figure out your needs and skills
 2. Figure out what companies need and offer